Minotaur Financial Services Limited Data Protection & Retention Policies

 To process this application, you are required to give your consent under Sections 93 (2) (F) (G) of that legislation.

-The data will be collected from you to assess your finances, provide written advice and determine eligibility to enter into an arrangement.
+The data will be collected from you to assess your finances, provide written advice under section 52 of the act and determine eligibility to enter into an arrangement.
 Any data you provide will also be analysed in determining “Proof of Debt” in accordance with the First Schedule of the Bankruptcy Act 1988.

 Our files may be subject to inspection by the Insolvency Service of Ireland, by a professional body or other regulators.
 We will provide officials and representatives of such bodies with information and explanations that they may reasonably require in accordance with their rights and powers.
 Such inspectors will normally be bound by the same requirements for confidentiality as our firm and staff.